yazz/VisualJS/README.md

 ### How is Coils different to other web frameworks?

-When building crud webapps most frameworks require a developer to:
+When building database backed webapps most frameworks require a developer to:

 - Build the UI components
 - Bind the UI components to a back end using AJAX callbacks